ibracorp/authelia/README.md

 		- 'SERVERIP' = Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50
 		- 'CONTAINERPORT' = Port the container being proxied is running on in unRAID. i.e. Monitorr could be using 480
 		- 'CONTAINERNAME' = Name of the container to be proxied. i.e. 'monitorr'
+		- 'CONTAINERIP' = IP address of the container.
 		- 'YOURDOMAIN' = Your own domain name.

 2. Copy the data and head to your NPM dashboard > Hosts > Proxy Hosts